 Knowing how to get money after an accident can be overwhelming.
 That’s why it’s smart to hire a seasons car accident lawyer to handle your case for you.
 After your accident, contact an experienced attorney at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers for legal assistance – our legal team is here to take your call 24/7/365.

-How Long Do I Have to File a Lawsuit After a Motor Vehicle Accident in Florida?
+How Long Do I Have to File a Lawsuit After a Motor Vehicle Accident in Clearwater?

 Under Florida law, the statute of limitations for most car accident lawsuits is four years.
 The clock begins to run on the date of the accident or when an injury is reasonably discovered, whichever is later.